PayString/rfcs/src/spec/payid-easy-checkout.md

 Checkout MUST include an Easy Checkout JRD Link in all PayID Easy Checkout Discovery responses.

-Recipients SHOULD implement fallback measures to complete a checkout flow if a payer's wallet does not support PayID Easy Checkout.
+Recipients SHOULD implement fallback measures to complete a checkout flow if a sender's wallet does not support PayID Easy Checkout.

 The following steps describe how a PayID Easy Checkout Client can query a PayID Discovery Server to obtain a PayID Easy Checkout URL.